 Australian Shepherds Roundup

-The Australian Shepherd Pitbull mix is a beautiful dog that is often mistaken for a purebred Australian Shepherd.
+The Australian Shepherd Pit is a beautiful dog that is often mistaken for a purebred Australian Shepherd.
 They are a mix of the American Pitbull Terrier and the Australian Shepherd.

 The Aussie Pit is considered a medium to large sized dog and can weigh anywhere from 30-85 pounds.

-The Australian Shepherd Pitbull mix has piercing eyes that can be blue, brown, green, or hazel in color.
+The Australian Shepherd Pit mix has piercing eyes that can be blue, brown, green, or hazel in color.
 They are an active breed that requires plenty of exercise.

 It is good to discuss with your veterinarian which breed is most dominant in your Australian Shepherd Pitbull mix.
 It’s important to study their size, grooming needs, and overall temperament.